 The most rewarding experiences for a parent and a child are to be able to share thoughts, feelings and desires with each other.
-Successful communication is a two way street.
+Successful communication is a two-way street.
 It’s an active partnership that involves using more than words to send and receive messages.

-In this section, we’ve focused on giving you information and tools you’ll need to become a more effective communicator.
+In this section, we’ve focused on giving you the information and tools you’ll need to become a more effective communicator.
 We’ve also developed some tools and strategies that will help your child to become more successful and consistent when communicating with you.

 Helping your Child Understand